-asked the Secretary of State for Education and Science if he will make a further statement on the progress of the GCSE examination.
+asked the Secretary of State for Education and Science what recent representations he has received about the funding of the GCSE examinations; and if he will make a statement.

 In the past three months we have received 150 representations about the funding of the GCSE examinations.The Government have made substantial provision for the successful launch of the GCSE.
 We look to local education authorities to direct that provision in support of GCSE work in their schools.

 Will my hon.
 Friend confirm that a sum of over £250,000 is being provided by the Government for GCSE examinations in Bolton—a sum fully in line with others being provided elsewhere for schools?
 Will he look into the provision of top-up sums for Bolton council to ensure that sufficient funds are available in total?

 I am happy to confirm what my hon.
 Friend has said.
 Last year the Government provided a total of £112,900 for GCSE expenditure in Bolton.
 This year the Government are providing for expenditure of £60,700, through education support grants for books and equipment.
 We have also provided £95,000-worth of expenditure for training Bolton's GCSE teachers.
 I undertake to continue to review top-up expenditure.

 The Secretary of State keeps on telling us that there is adequate funding for GCSE, but everywhere we hear—from parents, teachers and local education authorities—that there is a desperate situation in the making with too little—[Interruption.]

 We hear that there is a desperate situation in the making, with too little funding being provided too late and beginning to blight the future of 600,000 children.
 To resolve this matter, will the Secretary of State take action similar to that which he took in the face of public concern about Brent, by calling for an HMI report to be produced urgently to look into GCSE funding in, say, 100 representative schools across the country?